astral-sh/rye/docs/guide/installation.md

 === "Windows"

-    The Windows installer does not support customizations.
+    The Windows installer has limited support for customizations via environment variables.
+To set these you need to run the installer from `cmd.exe`.

+    {% include-markdown "../.includes/installer-options.md" %}

+    This for instance installs Rye with a specific toolchain:

+    ```batch
+    set RYE_TOOLCHAIN=%USERPROFILE%\AppData\Local\Programs\Python\Python310\python.exe
+    rye-x86_64-windows.exe
+    ```

 ## Add Shims to Path